test-IO/cirro-guides/README.md

 To get started, first run `bin/setup`.
 This will install all dependencies and set up the project.
 Then run `yarn dev` to start the development server.
 You can now access the application at [http://localhost:3000](http://localhost:3000).
 To run the linter, run `bin/lint`.
 This requires markdownlint to be installed.
 To install it via Homebrew, run `brew install markdownlint-cli`.

+### Search

+The search is powered by [Algolia](https://www.algolia.com/).
+The search index is updated by running a crawler on the deployed guides.
+This crawler is Python based and lives in its own (private) [repository](https://github.com/test-IO/cirro-guides-scraper).
+All instructions on how to run the crawler can be found in that repositories [README](https://github.com/test-IO/cirro-guides-scraper#readme).

 ### JavaScript